FrancisToth/francistoth.github.io/_posts/2020-09-22-composition.markdown

 >- Orthogonal: such that there’s no overlap in capabilities between primitives;<br/>
 >- Minimal: in terms of the number of primitives.<br/>

 Secondly, in terms of encoding, we first embedded the evaluation function within the resulting data-structure.
-Later on we decided to put it apart and use pure data-structures only.
+Later on we decided to pull it apart and use pure data-structures only.
 The first type of encoding is referred to as an **executable encoding**.
 It implies that _every constructor and operators of the model is expressed in terms of its execution_.
 It's defined in opposition with the **declarative encoding** used in the second implementation, _where every **constructor** and **operator** of the model is expressed as pure data in a recursive tree structure_.

 Both types of encoding have their trade-offs.
 With an **executable encoding**, adding new constructors and operators is easy, as they are all defined using the same function, while adding new evaluation functions is harder, as it potentially requires changing every operator and constructors of the DSL.
 It's the exact opposite with a **declarative encoding** where adding new evaluation functions is easy (as these are defined separately), but adding new constructors and operators is painful.
 You may recognize the [expression problem](https://en.wikipedia.org/wiki/Expression_problem) here which is the very reason why Object Oriented Programming and Functional Programming exist.